Ancient Greek philosophers first

 Fission

-nucleus into two roughly equal parts (which are nuclei of lighter elements),
+a heavy nucleus into two roughly equal parts (which are nuclei of lighter

-accompanied by the release of a relatively large amount of energy in the
+elements), accompanied by the release of a relatively large amount of energy

-form of kinetic energy of the two parts and in the form of emission of
+in the form of kinetic energy of the two parts and in the form of emission

 Fission products

-of heavy elements.
-They are of medium atomic weight and almost all are
+the fission of heavy elements.
+They are of medium atomic weight and almost

 - G -